 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
 I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

 I write for international publications like MindBodyGreen and Bustle.com, coach private clients and give motivational speeches.
-My work has been featured in Marie Claire Magazine, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.
+My work has been featured in Marie Claire Magazine, Audible UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.

 Relationship therapist Aimee Hartstein, LCSW specializes in working with clients during the crisis period that precedes and follows the end of a relationship.
 "Many feel that they will never recover from heartbreak," says Aimee.
 "But, if this time is managed wisely, what feels like death can actually be a rebirth.
 My clients often discover new parts of themselves and create a more authentic life going forward."
 Aimee received her Masters in Social Work from New York University and advanced training from Washington Square Institute.